 Our consideration of internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses under standards issued by the American Institute of Certified Public Accountants.
 Material weaknesses are conditions in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements, in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-Because of inherent limitations in any internal control, misstatements due to error or fraud may occur and not be detected.
 However, we noted no matters involving the internal control and its operation that we considered to be material weakness as defined above.